Mike's high-school graduation home button. years

 You can see the distance to second plate in this pic from 1969, the last full season the Reds played in the park.
 Photo by Blake Bolinger.

 Before describing what went wrong one must understand the deep suspicion the crowd had for the cops and the absolute hatred the cops had for us.
 I suppose I shared the audience view of the cops; we'd seen a lot of pictures from Selma and so many other places.
 Complicating our stance was the fact the most of us were law-breakers: we had a fondness for weed.
 Indeed all those drugs we were doing were illegal.
-Youth in the eyes of the law equalled dirty and shirtless long-haired guy with a joint; cop in the eyes of the youth equalled racist cartoon with gun, dog, and big stick.
+Youth in the eyes of the law equalled dirty and shirtless long-haired guy with a joint; cop in the eyes of the youth equalled goon with gun, dog, and big stick.

 Michigan trio Grand Funk Railroad tore the place apart.
 I wasn’t particularly interested in the band but they were obviously putting on a great show.
 (Homer Simpson says they are his favorite band.)
 Shirtless Mark Farner, the lead guitarist, was being rock star incarnate.
 They didn’t call it shredding back then but that’s what he was doing, really fast blues-based riffing over a loud and powerful beat.
 At some point the band began gesturing to the crowd to come closer.
 There had been sporadic solo attempts to jump the fence throughout the afternoon followed by sometimes brutal police reaction.
-“Come on!” the band yelled, or something very much like that.
+Come on! the band yelled, or something very much like that.

 Grand Funk Railroad and their audience